El Arroyo

 El Arroyo is a Mexican restaurant located on West 5th Street in Austin, Texas.
 The restaurant is known for its humorous marquee.

 History

 El Arroyo was established in 1975 by Bob and Mary Ogden, the land owners.
 Clay McPhail and Doug English, who owned the restaurant for 25 years until 2012, when it was sold to Ellis and Paige Winstanley, who met when Paige got a job at Cain & Able's, a bar owned by Ellis.
 After "a while" the two started dating and formed a business partnership.

+On February 22, 1998, an arsonist(s) set fire to El Arroyo, causing $225,000 in damage.
+A month and a day later, on April 23, 1998, El Arroyo reopened for business, with the arsonist(s) never having been caught.

+From 1998 to 2016, El Arroyo operated a second location in the Northwest Hills neighborhood at 7032 Wood Hollow Drive.
+That location closed down due to its needing renovations and a landowner dispute.

 Menu

 The restaurant serves typical Mexican cuisine including tacos, fajitas, guacamole and tortilla chips in "gargantuan" portions.